Online Influence Maximization under Independent Cascade Model with Semi-Bandit Feedback

+For IM, the social network is modeled as a directed graph with the nodes representing users, and the edges representing relations (e.g., friendships on Facebook, following on Twitter) between them.
+Each directed edge $(i, j)$ is associated with an \emph{activation probability} $\bar{w}(i, j)$ that models the strength of influence that user $i$ has on user $j$.
+We say a node $j$ is a \emph{downstream neighbor} of node $i$ if there is a directed edge $(i,j)$ from $i$ to $j $.
+The IM problem has been studied under a number of diffusion models~\cite{kempe2003maximizing,gomez2012influence,li2013influence}.
+The best known and studied are the models in~\cite{kempe2003maximizing}, and in particular the \emph{independent cascade} (IC) model.
+In this work, we assume that the diffusion follows the IC model and describe it next.

-Social networks have been playing an increasingly important role in the past decade as the media for spreading information, ideas, and influence.
-A large research field of \emph{computational advertising} studies various models of how the influence spreads \cite{kempe2003maximizing, chen2010scalable,easley2010networks}.
-The best known and studied are the models of Kempe \etal~\cite{kempe2003maximizing}, and in particular the \emph{independent cascade} model.
-In this model, the social network is a directed graph, where each directed edge $(i, j)$ is associated with an activation probability $\bar{w}(i, j)$.
-We say a node $j$ is a \emph{downstream neighbor} of node $i$ if there is a directed edge $(i,j)$ from $i$ to $j$.
-After the agent chooses a set of \emph{influencers} (\emph{source nodes}) $\cS$, the independent cascade model defines an activation (influence, diffusion) process: At the beginning, all nodes in $\cS$ are activated; subsequently, every activated node $i$ can activate its downstream neighbor $j$ with probability $\bar{w}(i, j)$ once, \emph{independently} of the history of the process.
+After the agent chooses a set of source nodes $\cS$, the independent cascade model defines a diffusion (influence) process: At the beginning, all nodes in $\cS$ are activated (influenced); subsequently, every activated node~$i$ can activate its downstream neighbor $j$ with probability $\bar{w}(i, j)$ once, \emph{independently} of the history of the process.
 This process runs until no activations are possible.
-In an influence maximization (IM) problem, the goal of the agent is to \emph{maximize the expected number of the influenced (activated) nodes} subject to a cardinality constraint on $\cS$.
-This problem is NP-hard but can be efficiently approximated within the factor of $1 - 1 / e$ \cite{kempe2003maximizing}.
+In the IM problem, the goal of the agent is to \emph{maximize the expected number of the influenced nodes} subject to a cardinality constraint on $\cS$.
+Finding the best set $\cS$ is an NP-hard problem, but under common diffusion models including IC, it can be efficiently approximated to within a factor of $1 - 1 / e$ \cite{kempe2003maximizing}.